Unboxing LLMs > loading...

 6.3 Specialized Hardware Considerations

-– Multi-GPU Setups: Favor data parallelism combined with gradient accumulation
+• Multi-GPU Clusters: Naturally lend themselves to data parallelism combined with gradient accumulation and potentially ZeRO.

 7. Conclusion